• How to create invoices for your limited company

 Above, we’ve covered everything you’ll need to include on standard and VAT invoices, which are the most common types of invoices your limited company is likely to use.

-However, there are a range of other invoice types that you may come across, depending on your industry and the circumstances of the goods or services you provide.
+However, depending on your industry and the circumstances of the goods or services you provide, you may encounter a range of other invoice types.

 Here are some of the main ones to be aware of: